 The following two stages involve silver recovery through a chemical process and then further refining of the silicon cells to enable supply to Australia’s only silicon manufacturing company.

-Recoverable materials available within PV modules include Aluminium, Glass, Copper, Plastics, Silver and Silicon.
+Recoverable materials available within PV modules include Aluminium, Copper, Glass, Plastics, Silver, Lead and Silicon.

 Receipt and storage of panels in specialist facility